Is Change Management the course for you?

 What are the benefits of Change Management certification?

-By getting staff certified in Change Management, there are several benefits:
+By getting staff certified in Change Management, there are several benefits for an organization:

-- Effective change management by drawing on a range of professional approaches
+- The change management initiative is likely to be more effective because the people involved in leading the change will be drawing on a range of professional approaches

-- Increased probability of successful business change or transformation
+- There’s an increased probability of successful business change or transformation.

 What’s the difference between Foundation and Practitioner?